Scholarships & Financial Aid

-The two primary sources of financial aid for undergraduate students include university-level scholarships, grants, and work-study and Knowlton School scholarships.
+The primary sources of financial aid for undergraduate students include scholarships, grants, work-study, and loans.

 Knowlton School Scholarships

 The Knowlton School Scholarship Application is housed on ScholarshipUniverse.
 Scholarship selection is based on specific scholarship criteria, academic performance, and/or financial need.

 The application cycle starts in early December and closes in mid-April.

 Incoming first year students should submit the Knowlton School Scholarship Application on ScholarshipUniverse by Ohio State’s February 1 priority date to be considered for limited, competitive scholarship opportunities.
 Incoming first year scholarship recipients are typically notified the first week of March.

 Continuing students are also encouraged to apply by Ohio State’s priority date of February 1 to receive priority consideration.
 Continuing student scholarship recipients should expect notification in late July for the upcoming academic year.